-- The key similarities and differences between ChatGPT and Bard,
+- The key similarities and differences between ChatGPT and Gemini,

 - How to craft great prompts for generative AI, and

-- How ChatGPT and Bard can be used by customer success teams.
+- How ChatGPT and Gemini can be used by customer success teams.

 Let’s get on with it, shall we?
 (Before a new conversational generative AI chatbot emerges and steals the limelight. 😂)